itsMapleLeaf/thoughtbucket/tasks.md

 > man, if only i had some simplier version of trello to organize these tasks in

-## tasks to become usable
+## tasks for MVP

-- card interactions
-  - click card text to edit
-  - delete button on right, shows on hover
+- dnd reordering columns
-- drag n drop thought cards between columns
+- thought editing

 ## polish tasks

 - empty state on bucket list
 - rename bucket on bucket page
 - focus the "new thought" input in columns after creating the column
-- undo?

 ## ideas / nice to have